postmanlabs/labs-docs/src/pages/docs/integrations/ci-integrations.md

 To run your API tests along with each build, first generate the required Newman configuration code in Postman.
 Then add the configuration code to your CI tool.
 After configuration, each time a CI build runs, Newman uses the Postman API to run the collections that contain your tests.
 You can view the results of your tests in Postman.

->Before you begin, make sure you’ve already [set up an integration](#configuring-ci-integration) between your API and CI tool.
+>Before you begin, make sure you’ve already [set up an integration](#configuring-ci-integration) between your API version and CI tool.

 To generate configuration code for Newman: